heston/lutron-bond/README.md

 ```

 This will log events to stdout when Lutron buttons are pressed.
 Just run that,
-and start pressing buttons on Pico remotes to figure out what IDs to use.
+and start pressing buttons on Lutron devices to figure out what IDs to use.

 ## To figure out Bond IDs